tmiland/invidious-installer/README.md

 - For Captcha key, add `CAPTCHA_KEY=YOUR_CAPTCHA_KEY \` to options.
 - PostgreSQL password will be auto-generated.
 - For verbose output, use [ -v ] argument
+- Use a custom invidious repo/fork with [ -r | --repo user/invidious ]
 - installation log in invidious_installer.log
 - [./src/slib.sh](https://github.com/tmiland/invidious-installer/blob/main/src/slib.sh) function script is sourced remotely if not found locally
   - This script is a combination of functions for spinners, colors and logging